Larry Elmore: Career

 In the late 1990s, Margaret Weis and Tracy Hickman used Elmore's fantasy world, Loerem, in their Sovereign Stone trilogy.
 In the early 2000s, Elmore created new Snarfquest comics for the short-lived magazine Games Unplugged, published by Ken Whitman's Dynasties Productions; Whitman later acted as product manager for Elmore Production, the art company of Larry Elmore.
 Elmore provided the artwork for the fantasy world in the Sovereign Stone Game System (1999).
 In 2004, Sovereign Press returned the rights for Sovereign Stone to Elmore, and he then licensed the game to the small press company known as White Silver Publishing.

 Elmore scaled back his activities in 2006, switching to contract work only, stating, "A friend of mine, Keith Parkinson, who also worked at TSR, died of leukemia three years ago.
 We shared a studio, and we were always talking about how when we hit 50 we'd be doing our own thing. ...
 He didn't make it, and I was 57 and still pulling all-nighters.
 I was tired of it.
 I was tired of paying dues."
 His work appears in the book Masters of Dragonlance Art.
 Elmore released a book of artwork called 20 Years of Elmore in 2005.
 He has frequently been described as a legend in the fantasy and gaming communities.

 In 2013, Elmore raised funding through Kickstarter for a 336-page hardback book of his artwork over his 40-year career.

+In 2014, Scott Taylor of Black Gate, named Larry Elmore as #1 in a list of The Top 10 RPG Artists of the Past 40 Years, saying "Elmore not only helped define a good portion of 1980s TSR, but he also got to do the Shadowrun core cover for FASA that was so incredibly popular it reappeared on the 2nd edition and video game as well."